Combining a PET scan and a CT scan, the PET-CT takes x-ray pictures with a radioactive drug to show overactive cells.

 Your radiographer removes the cannula from your arm before you go home.

 You can then eat and drink normally.
 Drinking plenty of fluids after your scan helps to flush the radioactive tracer out of your system.

 Someone will need to take you home if you’ve had medicine to help you relax.
 You won’t be able to drive for the rest of the day as you might be drowsy.

 The radioactive tracer gives off very small levels of radiation that go away very quickly.
-As a precaution, keep any time you spend within arm's length with pregnant women, babies or young children for 6 hours after your scan, as short as possible.
+As a precaution, for 6 hours after your scan, keep any time you spend within arm's length of pregnant women, babies or young children as short as possible.